kjelloh/sharedplanetcitizen/docs/README.md

 # Shared Planet Citizen

-This project is for anyone — in any walk of life — who wants to live with eyes open in the face of our shared human mess, and still choose to care.
+This project is for anyone — in any walk of life — who wants to live with eyes open in the face of our shared human mess.
+But also accept our shortcomings in our ability to do so.

 A call to step into your role — not as a perfect person, but as a fallible, feeling, thinking participant in shaping the world we share.